 We weren’t sure about being on the stand up paddle board with a toddler, but our son (who was 2 years old at the time), was so content to just lay there.
 I thought he was going to fall asleep!

 The Mayan Riviera is such an incredible place for families!
-Here are all the resources we used to plan our family trip to the Mayan Riviera.
+Here are all the resources we used to plan our family trip to the Riviera Maya.

 Stand Up Paddle Board in Valle de Bravo, Mexico with Kids

 After a week in Mexico City with kids, we couldn’t have been happier to arrive in Valle de Bravo.
-It was a 2-3 hour bus ride from Mexico City (depending on traffic) but felt like another world.
-With views of the Lake Avandaro surrounded by mountains, we knew we’d enjoy our time exploring Valle de Bravo with our kids.
+It was a 2-3 hour bus ride from Mexico City but felt like another world.
+With views of Lake Avándaro surrounded by mountains, we knew we’d enjoy our time exploring Valle de Bravo with our kids.

 First on our list was to visit the Piedra Herrada Butterfly Sanctuary to witness the migration of the monarch butterflies, but after that we hoped to do some hiking and get out on the lake.